Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 While both types of systems are super durable, the underground elements of geothermal systems were originally designed to last longer because no one no one wanted to reinstall an underground loop every 15 years.

-(Plus, geothermal units are less exposed to the elements; there are no mechanical components in a geothermal system that are located outside, which increases longevity.)
+(An additional benefit?
+Geothermal units are less exposed to the elements; there are no mechanical components in a geothermal system that are located outside, which increases longevity.)

 High-level recap of the pros of ground source heat pumps vs air source heat pumps: